 Chocolate Glazed Donut

-I tried out several different version of chocolate donut glaze and was disappointed by them all.
+I tried out several different versions of chocolate donut glaze and was disappointed by them all.
 It was a LONG day in the kitchen!
-Finally, after an hour of frustration with gloppy, lumpy, greasy, and gross tasting glazes, I added some cocoa powder to the glaze recipe below.
+Finally, after an hour of frustration with gloppy, lumpy, greasy, and gross-tasting glazes, I added some cocoa powder to the glaze recipe below.
 It worked AMAZING!
 (There are a couple of Glazed Donuts in that picture above!)

 When dipping the donut into the chocolate glaze I opted for only dipping the top.
 The donuts that were 100% coated in chocolate glaze seemed to only taste like chocolate and not any of that glorious donut inside.
 Feel free to test this out and see which you prefer!